By Megan Anthony on Jul 27, 2017 1:00:20 AM

 More often than not, words are subjective.
 The language you use in your marketing copy depends heavily on who your target audience is.
 Potential clients are going to look for language that fits the criteria of what they need at that time.

 If you’re selling insurance, you might consider avoiding words that are connected with gambling and risk taking.
 Words and phrases such as, “putting it all on the line” or “chance,” and “bet” are subconscious red flags in the mind of a customer who’s looking for a way to protect their investments.
+(Read our blog post on improving customer engagement.)

 The customer already knows what they’re looking for, so it’s your job to know who you’re marketing to and use the right language.
 By simply strategizing what words you use - “protect,” “safeguard,” “trusted”- the potential client will interpret those words to mean that your insurance company is going to defend their investments.